MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L01/Lab01_Design_Solution.md

 ## Task 1: Review and make notes of what should use an app and what should be a connector

-The following is the original scenario with our notes from discovery added.
+A discovery process has been completed by the project team.
+The following is the original scenario with our notes from the discovery added

 Woodgrove Bank does construction loans to builders to build homes.
 Woodgrove does not give all the loan money to the builders on initial